Student Transportation Allocation Reporting System (STARS)

 A Microsoft Excel workbook providing a STARS funding simulator is available for download here.
 The workbook has several worksheets, the first of which provides general instructions.

 Please note: the simulator is intended to be used to get a general estimate of funding impacts, not an exact predictor of allocation levels.
-The simulator does not take into account the alternate funding systems for non-high, low ridership, transportation coops or ESDs providing special transportation service that will be in effect for the 2014-15 school year.
-The coefficients for the 2014-15 school year will not be available until February 2015 and a new simulator will be available about that time.
+The simulator does not provide an exact estimate for those districts receiving funding from the $558K in the operating budget for districts losing funding under STARS with an efficiency rating greater than 95%.
+The coefficients for the 2015-16 school year will not be available until February 2016 and a new simulator will be available about that time.

 + STARS Efficiency Ratings

-The 2012–13 school year Efficiency Detail Reports are also available.
+The previous school year Efficiency Detail Reports are also available.